httptoolkit/httptoolkit-website/src/posts/public-cdn-risks.md

 ### Privacy concerns

 Public CDNs also create privacy risks.
-While online privacy was relatively niche topic when public CDNs first became popular, it's now become a major issue for the public at large, and serious legal concern.
+While online privacy was a niche topic when public CDNs first became popular, it's now become a major issue for the public at large, and a serious legal concern.

-This can be problematic for public CDN usage, because loading resources from a 3rd party leaks information: that the user is loading that 3rd party resource whilst on your site.
+This can be problematic for public CDN usage because loading resources from a 3rd party leaks information: that the user is loading that 3rd party resource whilst on your site.
 Specifically, your site's domain (and historically full URL, though generally not nowadays) is sent in the [Referer header](https://developer.mozilla.org/en-US/docs/Web/Security/Referer_header:_privacy_and_security_concerns) with all subresource requests, like so:

 <figure>
   <img src="./subresource-referer.png" alt="A subresource request, with a Referer header referencing the main site">